0xNekobasu/Sentinel-NPS-RRAS-Custom-Logs/NPSLogs_CL/README.md

 8. In the pop-up menu, select the tab named "Log file" and set the format to "ODBC (Legacy)".
 This is especially important unless you DON'T want the transformation query and custom table to function as according to this guide.

-3. Setup Custom Table in Log Analytics using the following guide and the following templates linked: https://learn.microsoft.com/en-us/azure/sentinel/connect-custom-logs-ama?tabs=portal
+9. Setup Custom Table in Log Analytics using the following guide and the following templates linked: https://learn.microsoft.com/en-us/azure/sentinel/connect-custom-logs-ama?tabs=portal

 - Run the following powershell and login to the tenant which you wish to create the custom table, you will need Log Analytics Contributor at minimum to do this:
-`az login`
+`Connect-AzAccount`

-- Set a variable which contains the table parameters as found in NPSLogs_CL.json (See link above on how) or use:
+- Set a variable which contains the table parameters as found in NPSLogs_CL.json [NPSLogs_CL.json](https://github.com/0xNekobasu/Sentinel-NPS-RRAS-Custom-Logs/blob/main/NPSLogs_CL/NPSLogs_CL.json) or use:
 ```
 $VARIABLENAME = @'
 {